School Guidance Counselor Degree Paths

 3. Academic Advising

-Academic advising is another great degree path for school guidance counselor students.
+Academic advising is another great degree path for school counselor students.
 Students who choose this path often work as academic advisers after graduation.
 These professionals are typically employed by colleges and universities, and their main responsibilities are to help students choose the best programs for their goals and to ensure that students enroll in the proper courses to meet their programs’ completion requirements.
 According to Glassdoor.com, these positions paid an average salary of $48,367 at the beginning of 2019.

 4. Student Life Counseling